aptima-ai/aptima_framework/docs/ten_framework/type_system.md

 ## Type

-The TEN framework type system is the system used within the TEN framework to define the data types of values.
-Developers can declare the types of message or extension properties through the TEN schema.
+The APTIMA framework type system is the system used within the APTIMA framework to define the data types of values.
+Developers can declare the types of message or extension properties through the APTIMA schema.

-The TEN framework type system includes basic types and composite types.
+The APTIMA framework type system includes basic types and composite types.
 The basic types include the following:

 | Type    | Description                                               | C++ Type      | Go Type | Python Type        |
 |---------|-----------------------------------------------------------|---------------|---------|--------------------|